-Most workers know that there is little that they can do to improve the country's economic performance.
-What they can do is to focus on their retirement savings strategy.
+Most workers know that there is little that they can do to improve the country's economic performance, and predicting the performance of the stock market is a challenging task.
+What workers know they can do is to focus on their retirement savings strategy.
 With the proper focus, your retirement years can be comfortable ones, giving you the opportunity to travel, spend time with your grandchildren or take up new hobbies.
 However, this will not happen if you spend these years worrying about money.

 Fortunately, you can boost your odds of a happy retirement by avoiding some of the most common mistakes of retirement savings.